 La Chambra pots are clay pots used in Colombia to cook a hearty and filling bean stew.
 They are very versatile and can also be used to cook rice dishes, porridge and similar.
 Add a new dimension to your own stews with the subtle flavors that come from cooking in clay.
 Take home a Colombian La Chambra pot for a slice of South America in your kitchen.

 While some cooking souvenirs are easy to slip inside your suitcase, some might be too large or heavy to carry.
 This is especially relevant if you are taking a longer trip and visiting multiple destinations.
-That doesn’t mean you should miss out though; it’s easy to have goods shipped home so that they are waiting for you on your return.
+That doesn’t mean you should miss out though; when traveling locally, you can easily transport all your extra souvenirs and luggage with Vault Cargo management options.
 Cook up a storm and eat the world both on your travels and when taking it easy at home.
 Bon appetit!